Here are the seven best duck calls that you can buy.

 Depending on if you're hunting timber or big open water, you may want to be heard loud and clear, or give off the softer, more melodic tones of the swamp.
 Do you want a raspy sound, or clean and clear?

-Whether you want to make a feed call or a hail call, you're not going to do it with your own lips.
+Whether you want to make a quack, a feed call or a hail call, you're not going to do it with your own lips.
 You had better have something readymade on your lanyard.
 Even better, it should have the versatility to make a wide range of sounds for when the time is right to fool some waterfowl.